Marcus Amand

-Marcus Amand (born 5 February 2006) is a Finnish and French racing driver who currently competes in the 2025 Porsche Carrera Cup Australia for TekWorkX Motorsport.
+Marcus Amand (born 5 February 2006) is a Finnish and French racing driver who is set to compete in the 2026 Porsche Supercup.
 He previously raced in FRECA, Italian F4 and ADAC F4 and is the 2019 European Karting Champion.
+After winning the 2025 Porsche Carrera Cup France, Amand became a Porsche junior driver for the 2026 season following a shootout.

 Early life

 Amand and his twin sister were born in Oulu, Finland, to a Finnish mother and a French father.

-Career
+Early career

 Karting

 Amand won multiple national karting titles in France, including two Mini Kart titles in 2015.
-In 2017 he won the Mini MAX category of the Rotax Max Challenge Grand Finals.
-That year he also won the Cadet category of the Rotax Max Challenge France.
-In 2019 he beat Andrea Kimi Antonelli to the OKJ title in the CIK-FIA Karting European Championship.
+In 2017. he won the Mini MAX category of the Rotax Max Challenge Grand Finals.
+That year, he also won the Cadet category of the Rotax Max Challenge France.
+In 2019, he beat Andrea Kimi Antonelli to the OKJ title in the CIK-FIA Karting European Championship.